Wownero Price Hits $0.22 on Top Exchanges (WOW)

 Buying and Selling Wownero

-It is usually not currently possible to purchase alternative cryptocurrencies such as Wownero directly using U.S. dollars.
-Investors seeking to trade Wownero should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Wownero using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Wownero directly using U.S. dollars.
+Investors seeking to trade Wownero should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Wownero using one of the aforementioned exchanges.

 Receive News & Updates for Wownero Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Wownero and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.